WebAssembly/design/AstSemantics.md

 In the MVP, the result type of `page_size` is `int32`; in the future, support support for page sizes requiring a type of `int64` may be added.
-The page size is an unsigned integer which is a power of 2 and at least 1024. `page_size` traps if the actual page size cannot be represented under these constraints.
+The page size is an unsigned integer which is a power of 2. `page_size` traps if the actual page size cannot be represented under these constraints.

 (Note that the `page_size` value need not reflect the actual internal page size of the implementation; it just needs to be a value suitable for use with